-If you rerun the rolling upgrade procedure to remove patches, the prompts you receive during the setup stage will be different from those issued during the initial rolling upgrade.
+Note If you rerun the rolling upgrade procedure to remove patches, the prompts you receive during the setup stage will be different from these prompts you receive during the setup stage will be different from those issued during the initial rolling upgrade.
 Those prompts will look as follows:

-Do you want to continue to upgrade the cluster? [yes]: Return What type of upgrade will be performed?
-1) Rolling upgrade using the installupdate command 2) Rolling patch using the dupatch command 3) Both a rolling upgrade and a rolling patch 4) Exit cluster software upgrade
+Do you want to continue to upgrade the cluster? [yes]: ${\color{red} {\bf Return}}$

+What type of upgrade will be performed?

+- 1) Rolling upgrade using the installupdate command - 2) Rolling patch using the dupatch command $\,$ - 3) Both a rolling upgrade and a rolling patch $\,$ - 4) Exit cluster software upgrade